MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 ## Failure occurs during a prerequisite check

-Before the installation of System Center 2016 – Service Manager begins, a prerequisite check is made for certain requirements.
+Before the installation of SService Manager begins, a prerequisite check is made for certain requirements.
 If a condition is found in which Service Manager will continue to function, you receive a warning.
 Warnings are identified with an explanation point (!) in a yellow triangle.
 Conditions that have been identified as a Warning will not prevent you from installing Service Manager.

 If a condition is found that is an absolute requirement for Service Manager, a failure indication appears.
 Failure indications are identified with an X in a red circle.